What’s the meaning of life and what’s consciousness?

 Last week I woke up at 2 am with horrible pain in my upper abdomen and my back.
 My first instinct was that I could have a heart attack.
 But this was as far as I could go with diagnosing myself.
 The pain was just too severe.
 Barely able to speak, I woke up Danielle to drive me to the ER.
 Thank God there was nobody else so I got immediately ushered into a treatment room.

 Well, I am still here.
 It turned out that my gallbladder was releasing a micro-stone, which then got stuck in its duct and caused a painful inflammation.
 Gallbladder issues run in my family.
-I am sure that my system was also giving me a knock over my head to make me notice that lately, I hadn’t been taking care of myself as much as I should.
-Yes, I am meditating daily, work out regularly and I am since several years vegetarian.
-But I still need to make some additional lifestyle changes, such as pushing less, slowing down more, and switching from a vegetarian to a mainly vegan diet.
-And I will continue to contemplate my ER questions as important reminders that life is a precious journey that needs to be mindfully cherished every day.
+I am sure that my system was also giving me a knock over my head to make me notice that lately, I hadn't been taking care of myself as much as I should.
+So I decided to make some lifestyle changes, such as pushing less, slowing down more, and switching from a vegetarian to a mainly vegan diet.
+And I continue to contemplate my ER questions as important reminders that life is a precious journey that needs to be mindfully cherished every day.

 Fittingly, my guest this week on my Get Real podcast has written two books on consciousness and the meaning of life.
 Mark Gober is an author whose worldview was turned upside down in late 2016 when he was exposed to world-changing science.
 After researching extensively, he wrote An End to Upside Down Thinking and later on An End to Upside Down Living to introduce the general public to these cutting-edge ideas - all in an effort to encourage a much-needed global shift in scientific and existential thinking.

 Click the YouTube video below to turn on Notifications so that you don't miss it.

 Here is in an excerpt from An End to Upside Down Living: